Namibia

 Our work

 The SWM Programme in Namibia is part of the SWM Community Conservancy Project, a regional initiative focused on harmonizing wildlife conservation with food security and enhancing local livelihoods.
-Implemented in the Kavango Zambezi Transfrontier Conservation Area (KAZA TFCA), the Namibia site includes 12 Community Conservancies and one community association in Bwabwata National Park.
+Implemented in the Kavango–Zambezi Transfrontier Conservation Area, the Namibia site includes 12 community conservancies and one community-based organization.
 This site is located within key transboundary wildlife corridors that support the free movement of wildlife.
 The project strengthens the community conservancy model, promoting local governance and sustainable wildlife management.
 It aims to empower communities through improved legal and institutional frameworks, enhancing their capacity to manage and benefit from their wildlife heritage sustainably.

 Who we work with

-The SWM Programme in Namibia collaborates with 12 Community Conservancies and one community association in Bwabwata National Park.
-Field activities are coordinated by FAO and implemented by WWF Namibia, in partnership with the national government.
+The SWM Programme in Namibia collaborates with 12 community conservancies and one community association in Bwabwata National Park.
+Field activities are coordinated by the Food and Agriculture Organization of the United Nations (FAO) and implemented by the World Wide Fund for Nature (WWF) Namibia, in partnership with the national government and the Namibian Association of CBNRM Support Organisations.

 SWM Programme in Namibia